epequeno/pequeno.in/draft-EX236.md

     [root@node1 ~]# gluster volume add-brick strp-vol node1.pequeno.in:/newbrick/
     volume add-brick: failed: Incorrect number of bricks supplied 1 with count 2

-So, I'll do the following on both `node1` and `node2`:

-    [root@node1 ~]# fdisk /dev/xvdd
-    [root@node1 ~]# mkfs.xfs -i size=512 /dev/xvdd5
-    [root@node1 ~]# mkdir /newbrick
-    [root@node1 ~]# mount /dev/xvdd5 /newbrick/
-    [root@node1 ~]# mkdir /newbrick/vol

-And add both this way:
-    [root@node1 ~]# gluster volume add-brick strp-vol node1.pequeno.in:/newbrick/vol node2.pequeno.in:/newbrick/vol
-    volume add-brick: success
-    [root@node1 ~]# gluster volume info

-     Volume Name: strp-vol
-     Type: Distributed-Stripe
-     Volume ID: b6c1a1f5-a52f-44c5-a289-ec18e16006af
-     Status: Started
-     Number of Bricks: 2 x 2 = 4
-     Transport-type: tcp
-     Bricks:
-     Brick1: node1.pequeno.in:/glusterfs/striped
-     Brick2: node2.pequeno.in:/glusterfs/striped
-     Brick3: node1.pequeno.in:/newbrick/vol
-     Brick4: node2.pequeno.in:/newbrick/vol

-Notice how the Type has now been changed to `Distributed-Stripe`.
-Now we can actually do the rebalancing:

-    [root@node1 ~]# gluster volume rebalance strp-vol start volume rebalance: strp-vol: success: Starting rebalance on volume strp-vol has been successful.
-    ID: 398a602f-a8c1-4442-a1e4-bc4a3314f42c

-    [root@client gluster]# for in in {1..100}; do dd if=/dev/urandom of=$i.txt bs=1M count=1;done;

 # Configure clients to use NFS <a name="obj7"></a>